saskiakutz/disaster_response_pipeline/README.md

 - CountVectorizer with a tokenizer that prepares the messages for adequate NLP
 - TfidfTransformer
 - SGDClassifier, a Linear Support Vector Machine

+In the models folder, the following files are provided:
+- classifier.pkl
+- train-classifier.py
+- ML Pipeline Preparation.ipynb

 In order to run the ML pipeline enter the following command into your
 terminal: `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`.